Albinhsn/SpaceGame/Java/src/se/liu/albhe576/project/README.md

 # Galaga?

 ## ToDo
-* lookover and do a big rewrite of pretty much everything

 * read everything from the binary files instead
-  * aka create an actual glass for gamedata
+  * aka create an actual class for gamedata
 * Be able to decrease the density of points
   * plus and minus texture at some portion of the screen
   * Always store original amount